anhminh10a2hoa/JubicOy-Assignment/README.md

 ## Deploy

-+ I deployed to Heroku and you can access with the Link below:
++ I deployed to Heroku using [buildpack](https://github.com/mars/create-react-app-buildpack) and you can access with the Link below:

   [https://jubic-assignment.herokuapp.com](https://jubic-assignment.herokuapp.com)